jtan573/SC1015-Mini-Project/README.md

 ## Learning Points
 - Techniques to deal with null values in the raw dataset (E.g.: Removing/Filling up with mean or median/Making predictions based on probability)
 - Recognise the significance of class imbalance in datasets
-- Resampling Techniques including SMOTE and ADASYN
+- Resampling Techniques including SMOTE, SMOTEENN and ADASYN
 - Applying logistic regression and decision tree on real-life datasets
-- Performance metrics such as precision, specificity, sensitivity, and F1-score
+- Making use of performance metrics such as precision, specificity, sensitivity, and F1-score to determine the best model/oversampling method

 ## References
 - https://elitedatascience.com/imbalanced-classes